multiversx/mx-docs/docs/technology/adaptive-state-sharding.md

 Some sharding proposals attempt to focus on transaction sharding or state sharding alone, which increases transaction's throughput, either by forcing every node to store lots of state data or each node to be a supercomputer.

 Sharding introduces some new challenges, such as the single-shard takeover attack, potentially intensive cross-shard communication, overall data availability and also the need of an abstraction layer that hides the shards.
 However, given that the above problems are addressed correctly, state sharding brings considerable overall improvements: transaction throughput will increase significantly due to parallel transaction processing and transaction fees will be considerably reduced.
 These two criteria are widely considered to be the main obstacles against mainstream adoption of blockchain technology.
-Elrond has undertaken the task of transforming these obstacles into advantages and incentives towards massive mainstream adoption.
+MultiversX (previously Elrond) has undertaken the task of transforming these obstacles into advantages and incentives towards massive mainstream adoption.

-# **The Elrond sharding approach**
+# **The MultiversX (previously Elrond) sharding approach**

 ## **Goals**

-Sharding in the Elrond network was designed from the ground up to address the complexity of combining **network sharding**, **transaction sharding** and **state sharding**.
+Sharding in the MultiversX (previously Elrond) network was designed from the ground up to address the complexity of combining **network sharding**, **transaction sharding** and **state sharding**.
 The result is a cohesive protocol design, which not only achieves full sharding, but attains the following goals as well:

 1. **Scalability without affecting availability**, which requires that increasing or decreasing the number of shards should only affect a negligibly small vicinity of nodes without causing down-times, or minimizing them while updating states.
 2. **Fast dispatching and instant traceability**, which requires that computing the destination shard of a transaction must be deterministic and also trivial to calculate, eliminating the need for communication rounds.